cuberite/users-manual/README.md

 users-manual
 ============

-A User's Manual for MCServer
+A User's Manual for Cuberite

 There is an automatically updated version of the manual at [book.mc-server.org](http://book.mc-server.org), which updates every time a commit is pushed to this repository.